Trump Shooter Wasn’t a Member of Rifle Team and Wasn’t Bullied, School Says

 0:00

-The man who shot at former President Donald Trump at a Pennsylvania rally earlier in July was never a member of a local high school’s rifle team and wasn’t bullied, despite previous reports, according to the Bethel Park School District.
+The man who shot at former President Donald Trump at a Pennsylvania rally on July 13 was never a member of a local high school’s rifle team and wasn’t bullied, despite previous reports, according to the Bethel Park School District.

-In an updated statement published on its website Saturday, the school district issued a comment titled, “correcting the record,” which disputed several claims about Thomas Matthew Crooks, the gunman identified by the FBI, in news reports over the past week.
-Previously, the district confirmed that he had attended Bethel Park High School in Bethel Park, Pennsylvania, graduating in 2022.
+In an updated statement published on its website on July 20, the school district issued a comment titled “correcting the record,” which disputed several claims about Thomas Matthew Crooks, the gunman identified by the FBI, in news reports over the past week.
+Previously, the district confirmed that he had attended Bethel Park High School in Bethel Park, Pennsylvania, and had graduated in 2022.

-The coach of the team, according to the school, does not have memory of meeting Mr. Crooks.
-The suspect may have “informally attended a practice, took a shot, and never returned” but the school does not “have any record of that happening,” it added.
+The coach of the team, according to the school, does not have any memory of meeting Mr. Crooks.
+The suspect may have “informally attended a practice, took a shot, and never returned,” but the school does not “have any record of that happening,” according to the statement.

-Multiple classmates and students who knew the shooter, 20, told media outlets in the past week that he was bullied and suggested that it may have played a role in the assassination attempt.
+Multiple classmates and students who knew Mr. Crooks, 20, told media outlets in the past week that he was bullied and suggested that it may have played a role in the assassination attempt.

-However, the school contended that those claims are a “painful misconception,” adding that district records of his academic performance, disciplinary history, attendance, and more suggested that he “excelled academically, regularly attended school, and had no disciplinary incidents, including those related to bullying or threats.”
+However, the school district contends that those claims are a “painful misconception.”
+District records of Mr. Crooks’s academic performance, disciplinary history, attendance, and more suggest that he “excelled academically, regularly attended school, and had no disciplinary incidents, including those related to bullying or threats,” the school district stated.

-“Mr. Crooks was known as a quiet, bright young man who generally got along with his teachers and classmates,” the school said.
+“Mr. Crooks was known as a quiet, bright young man who generally got along with his teachers and classmates,” the school district said in the statement.

-Several reports, meanwhile, have claimed that Mr. Crooks once made a threat against the high school, but the district said that there was an incident involving threats by another student in 2019 against administration.
+Several reports, meanwhile, have claimed that Mr. Crooks once made a threat against the high school.
+However, according to the school district, there was an incident involving threats against administration by another student in 2019.

-“That incident was thoroughly investigated and quickly addressed, and the student involved received appropriate discipline,” the district said.
+“That incident was thoroughly investigated and quickly addressed, and the student involved received appropriate discipline,” the district stated.
 “It had no connection whatsoever to Thomas Crooks.”

 No Motive Yet

-In the rally shooting, Mr. Crooks is alleged to have opened fire at the 45th president, striking him in the right ear as well as killing a rally attendee and injuring two others.
-A Secret Service sniper shot and killed the gunman, who was firing on the rally from a rooftop from about 400 feet away, soon after he opened fire, according to officials.
+In the rally shooting, Mr. Crooks is alleged to have opened fire at the 45th president, striking him in the right ear; killing a rally attendee; and injuring two others.
+A Secret Service sniper shot and killed the gunman, who was firing on the rally from a rooftop about 400 feet away, soon after he opened fire, according to officials.

 More than a week later, the FBI has not publicly identified the shooter’s motive.
 So far, officials have not publicly released any information regarding a possible ideological bent that could help explain his actions.